b01/kubernetes-the-hard-way/docs/03-compute-resources.md

 Kubernetes requires a set of machines to host the Kubernetes control plane and the worker nodes where containers are ultimately run.
-In this lab you will provision the machines required for setting up a Kubernetes cluster.
+In this lab you will ready the machines you have provisioned for setting up a Kubernetes cluster.

 ## Machine Database